-This Instant Pot Pork Roast Recipe is a simple and quick way to cook a pork roast that is flavorful and tender in a fraction of the time in the oven.
+This Instant Pot Pork Roast Recipe is a simple way to cook a pork roast that is flavorful and tender in a fraction of the time in the oven.
 It makes an impressive and delicious meal.

-The Instant Pot is an incredible tool in the kitchen for making dishes that once took a long time to make.
-You can drastically cut down the cooking time for dishes like this tender Pork Roast, which only takes 30 minutes to make in the pressure cooker vs five hours in the crock pot.
+- Time Efficient: The Instant Pot is an incredible tool in the kitchen for making dishes that usually take a long time.
+In the pressure cooker, you can drastically cut down the cooking time for dishes like this tender pork roast.

-The best thing about this pork roast is that it goes with just about any side dish you want to serve, so you don’t have to put a lot of thought into what to make for dinner.
+- Goes With Anything: The best thing about this pork roast is that it goes with just about any side dish you want to serve, so you don’t have to put a lot of thought into what to make for dinner.
 Try mashed potatoes and gravy, roasted cauliflower, green beans, or crispy roast potatoes.

 Which Cut of Pork to Use

 There are a few different cuts of pork that make a good pork roast.
 You can use pork shoulder, pork butt, or pork leg.
 All 3 of these cuts have enough fat to create a moist and delicious roast, when cooked to 190+ degrees in the Instant Pot.
 That makes it a pretty foolproof option, because you don’t need to worry too much about the timing.